 We are an all-volunteer organization and welcome those who would like to contribute time and energy.
 Please contact us if you are interested.

 We appreciate financial support for our work.
 Please make checks payable to MassCOSH with a notation that the funds are for RSI Action, and mail to the address below.
 Donations are tax-deductible.

-Send e-mail to info at rsiaction dot org.
+We prefer phone calls at 617-247-6827; please leave your telephone number.
+You can e-mail us if you wish at info at rsiaction dot org.
 Because of spam problems, please put "RSI Action" in the subject line; these will be the only e-mails we respond to.
-Our volunteers also periodically pick up and respond to voice messages left at 617-247-6827; voicemail is checked weekly, so you can expect a return call within roughly a week.

 If you have a repetitive strain or other injury, we invite you to contribute your evaluations of providers you have used to RSI Action’s book of provider evaluations.

-If your physical condition permits you to write, it is easiest to print the blank forms and fill them in by pen.
-Filling them in electronically with a speech-recognition program is possible, but formatting spaces and tabs to preserve a clear layout can be cumbersome.
+If your physical condition permits you to write, it is easiest to print the blank forms and mail them in.
+Filling them in electronically with a speech-recognition program works also.
 Use as much space as you need; feel free to continue on additional sheets.

 Please send the completed forms to our mailing address above.